Table of Contents

 As for Anton, he is very introverted and prefers to be either alone or with as little people as possible.
 He has a mild to moderate form of intellectual disability.
 And follows homeschooling because of his inability to handle a school setting, the special attention he requires and the very long time he requires to adjust to new people.
 He is very held-back and silent, with the exception of to myself, his godfather and his older (adoptive) brother Vladislav who he adores very much.
 Maybe the most typical part of him is his strong disliking of technology.
 He disliked being photographed, doesn’t see any joy in video games or social media and prefers to do things in a more old-fashioned way.
 If we would bake something like a cake and the choice is there between using the mixer or a simple whisk, he will always choose the whisk.
 One of his most favorite activities is just laying down on his back, listening to ambient and new age music (such as Metamorphosis by David Clavijo) and drifting off in thoughts.
 He especially loves doing this while holding the hand of those he loves.

 As for myself, I obviously aren’t perfect either.
-Like my 2 sons, I also hold an autism spectrum diagnosis, Kanner’s syndrome.
+Like my children, I also hold an autism spectrum diagnosis, Kanner’s syndrome.
 Besides of this, I currently hold the diagnoses of expressive aphasia, selective mutism and non-24-hour sleep-wake syndrome.
 Yes, the diagnoses were done by professionals.
 I strongly oppose self-diagnoses.
 To me, you could possibly diagnose that something is going on with yourself, but the exact diagnosis is not something you could validly do.

 This blog originates from my Twitter activity back in 2015.
 During this time, it was intended as a way to express myself more freely than the limited amount of characters Twitter offers.
 The intention actually being more of a quote with some own words at the time, but instead my blog became different and valid long blog posts have since then been shared here.
 Although I do write long texts, I don’t actually hold much confidence in my own writing.
 The lack of confidence was actually an important spark for my translation work, which has always been focused on music and short films.
 Already since I was a young child I’ve had a huge interest in foreign languages, which has led to me spending loads of time learning languages, giving me a very broad selection of languages I could translate, and have translated on this blog.
 Due to the support of companies such as Sony, my translations have always complied to copyright requirements and are fully licensed, when applicable.
 Since 2020, my activities in regard to translation and subtitling have stopped due to my personal life requiring so much time that I no longer have time left to translate and/or subtitle.